Slack Webhooks: A Deep Dive

 At Mio, our core product utilizes the Events API to listen in Slack channels for messages and relay these to connected channels on other platforms.

 Open APIs and webhooks have allowed us to translate messages from Slack to Microsoft Teams and vice versa.

-Universal channels allow you to stay in one messaging tool and chat with your external business contacts as if they were a colleague.
+This allows you to stay in one messaging tool and chat with your colleagues on other platforms.

-Universal channels support the following functionality to enable better intercompany collaboration:
+Mio supports the following functionality to enable better collaboration:

 - Basic messages

 - File uploads

 - Editing messages

 Learn more about what we do and how we can help unlock your business communication here.